-Busyness!
-From all organizational pathologies this is tricky one because it comes disguised as healthy practice, so the chances of detection are often impaired.
+Busy-ness!
+From all organizational pathologies this is a tricky one because it comes disguised as healthy practice, so the chances of detection are often impaired.

 Busy-ness is the opposite of business and the difference is just one letter.

-The being-very-busy people tend to express tiredness from time to time.
+The being-very-busy people tend to express tiredness from time-to-time.
 It’s called being human.
 The busy-ness people wear a superman or superwomen invisible cape and have high dopamine levels.
 Not that I have tested them, but I am pretty sure.
 The reinforcement mechanisms of the brain can hardly cope with the demand.
 Blip, blip, dopamine, I have to go to another meeting.
-Blib, blip, dopamine, I am back to back today.
+Blip, blip, dopamine, I am back-to-back today.

 The problem with busy-ness is that it does not leave too much room for business.
 People are so busy that they can’t do business.